Home > Corporate Governance Overview Statement

 Whilst OHB has yet to adopt Integrated Reporting, the Board is of the view that the existing Annual Report and Sustainability Report together provides a holistic view of the Group’s performance, including financial and non-financial information, the long-term sustainability of the Group’s businesses, and includes elements of an integrated report such as the organisation overview, outlook and external environment, governance policies, performance and the basis of preparation and presentation.

 These developments signal a significant step forward and has positioned the Company on a solid footing to adopt Integrated Reporting.
 Moving forward, the Board would like to allow an advocacy period for the awareness of Integrated Reporting to be better appreciated by Management personnel before it is adopted.

 II: Conduct of General Meetings

-All Directors attended the 55th AGM on 8 June 2017.
-The Group Chief Financial Officer shared the responses to questions submitted in advance by the Minority Shareholder Watchdog Group.
-The Executive Directors and Group Chief Financial Officer were responsible for answering the questions relating to business operations raised by shareholders.
-The Chairs of respective Board Committees additionally responded to the questions on matters pertinent to their respective Committees.
+All Directors attended OHB’s 60th AGM on 15 June 2022.
+The Group Chief Financial Officer presented an overview of the Group’s FY2021 performance and outlook for 2022 and shared the responses to questions submitted in advance by the Minority Shareholders Watch Group and other stockholders.
+The Executive Chairman, Executive Directors and Group Chief Financial Officer were responsible for answering the questions relating to business operations raised by stockholders.
+The Chairpersons of the Board Committees were also prepared to answer any questions addressed to them.

-This CG Overview Statement was approved by the Board of Directors of OHB on 9 April 2018.
+This Statement was approved by the Board of Directors of OHB on 25 April 2023.